fbpx

 The Eastern Line playing at the Mangowine Concert

 The Mangowine Concert takes place at the beautiful heritage Mangowine Homestead, located 13 kilometres from Nungarin.
-Entry is only $25 per person, with take away meals and a full bar also on site.
-There are free buses providing return transport from Nungarin or Merredin so that you can relax and enjoy the show, or stay at the on-site caravan park.
-If you feel like spoiling yourself, you can also pre-book a VIP package for only $125, which gives you and your partner entry to the event, plus a three course meal and a bottle of wine (red or white) all provided in a tote bag.
-This year Cher, Freddie Mercury and Rod Stewart (from Australia’s Got Talent & Starstruck) are the headlining acts, with the outstanding wheatbelt band The Eastern Line entertaining from 5.00 pm.
+Gate entry tickets are affordable, with take away meals and a full bar also on site.
+There are free buses providing return transport from Nungarin, Mukinbudin or Merredin so that you can relax and enjoy the show, or stay at the on-site caravan park.
+If you feel like spoiling yourself, you can also pre-book a VIP package which gives you and your partner entry to the event, plus a three course meal and a bottle of wine (red or white) all provided in a tote bag.
+The entertainment line up will be released closer to the event date.

 On the Friday evening before the concert the Nungarin Heritage Machinery and Army Museum present a large two course Casserole Tea for only $15 per head at the Nungarin Recreation Centre adjacent to the Nungarin Caravan Park.
 This is a popular night, with the bar open and a photographic competition also on display.